GenAI-Logic/genai-logic/README.md

 ![install-setup](webgenai/images/terra-master-docker-manager.png)

-You should have preinstalled the Docker Engine, and Docker Manager into your TNAS prior to installing API-in-a-Box™.
-Once complete, open Docker Manager and switch to the Projects tab.
+Loginto your TNAS device, open Docker Manager by clicking the ICO on the TNAS Desktop, then switch to the Projects tab.

 ![install-setup](webgenai/images/docker-manager-projects.png)